Alleged Whitestone price gougers arrested

 “The individuals charged in this case put profits over the health of their fellow New Yorkers by charging exorbitant fees for face masks that could save people’s lives,” said NYPD Commissioner Dermot Shea.
 “These arrests should serve as a warning: the NYPD is vigilant in investigating those who prey on New Yorkers and attempt to financially benefit during the pandemic.”

-Katz urges those who know of a business or individual inflating the price of PPE to notify her office at (718) 286-6673.
+Katz urges those who know of a business or individual inflating the price of PPE or other essential goods to notify her office at (718) 286-6673.
+The city has distributed over 7.5 million free face coverings for those in need at various locations, including parks, Department of Education Grab & Go meal sites, NYCHA buildings, some Mitchell-Lama buildings and grocery stores.
+For additional distribution dates, locations and times visit nyc.gov/facecoverings.

 Welcome to the discussion.